Director: Adam Pankow

 The script describes an incredibly psychedelic experience, something we wanted to capture aurally as well as visually.
 The show began monaurally, utilizing only the center cluster with a heavy compressor, bandpass filter, hiss, and static to emulate the sound of a cheap 1960's turntable, playing classic Vietnam war-era rock music to set the mood while the house was open.
 The preshow announcement was of a similar style, leading to the pit beginning "Aquarius", still routed through the vinyl-emulating filter.
 As the rest of the instruments came in, the routing crossfaded to the side speakers as the filters and static faded away, until the pit was playing in full "stereophonic fidelity", leaving the center cluster for vocals.

 The final scene revealed the use of 3 separate projections on the side and center walls, depicting the anti-war and civil rights protests of the 1960's.
-By the end of the song, these images transitioned into modern protests - distinctly mirroring those of so many years ago; reminding the audience that the issues tackled in HAIR are not just history lessons, but still something we cope with as a nation today.
+By the end of the song, these images transitioned into modern protests - distinctly mirroring those of many years ago; reminding the audience that the issues tackled in HAIR are not just history lessons - but issues we still cope with as a nation.

 Both sound and projection equipment were connected to the main production network over a variety of formats including MIDI, Ethernet, and Wifi.